 The transition countries of Eastern Europe and the former Soviet Union are a unique environment to test the effects of institutions on credit market performance, since recently they have featured wide variation in institutions both across countries and over time.
-In this paper we have investigated the effects of the variation in one such institution, that is, the information sharing arrangements among banks between 1996 and 2004, using a large sample of firm-level data.
-The effects of information sharing arrangements are of particular interest in the context of transition countries because such arrangements may mitigate the effects of the weak protection afforded to creditors in most of these jurisdictions.
+In this paper we investigate the effects of the variation in one such institution, that is, the information sharing arrangement among banks between 1996 and 2004, using a large sample of firm-level data.
+The effects of information sharing arrangements are of particular interest in the context of transition countries because they may mitigate the effects of the weak protection afforded to creditors in most of these jurisdictions.

-The use of firm-level data allows us to test theoretical predictions without the biases that composition effects might introduce in tests conducted on aggregate data and to check these predictions using splitting the sample by firm characteristics.
-Our reliance on firm-level data allows us to make also a substantial methodological improvement over previous empirical studies.
-Indeed, we control for the presence of unobserved heterogeneity at the firm level, and can purge the estimates of the correlation between information sharing and credit market performance from the effects of variation in firm-level characteristics and country-level institutional and macroeconomic variables.
+The use of firm-level data allows us to test theoretical predictions without the biases that composition effects might introduce in tests conducted on aggregate data and to check these predictions by splitting the sample by firm characteristics.
+Our reliance on firm-level data allows us to achieve also a substantial methodological improvement over previous empirical studies: we control for the presence of unobserved heterogeneity at the firm level, and purge the estimate of the correlation between information sharing and credit market performance from the effects of variation in firm-level characteristics and country-level institutional and macroeconomic variables.

-Our cross-sectional and panel estimates show that information sharing is associated with improved availability and lower cost of credit, particularly in those transition countries with very weak legal environments Our cross-sectional estimates suggest that information sharing and firm-level accounting transparency are substitutes in enhancing credit availability: the correlation between information sharing and credit access (or the cost of credit) is stronger for opaque firms than for transparent ones.
+Our cross-sectional and panel estimates show that information sharing is associated with improved availability and lower cost of credit, particularly in transition countries with very weak legal environments.
+Our cross-sectional estimates suggest that information sharing and firm-level accounting transparency are substitutes in enhancing credit availability: the correlation between information sharing and credit access (or the cost of credit) is stronger for opaque firms than for transparent ones.
 Our panel estimates further suggest that the impact of information sharing on credit access and cost is stronger for small firms than larger firms.
 Both these results are consistent with the idea that information sharing is particularly valuable to guide banks in evaluating credit applicants who would be otherwise costly to screen, due to poor accounting information or small loan volumes.
 Finally, our panel estimates reveal that the relation between information sharing and credit access (cost) is stronger in countries with weaker legal environments.
-This last result confirms the conjecture that information sharing is particularly valuable to banks in countries where weak company and bankruptcy law render client selection and contract enforcement a costly process.
+This result confirms the hypothesis that information sharing is particularly valuable to banks in countries where weak company and bankruptcy law increase the cost of client screening and contract enforcement.